AI SearchAEOAI Citations

 What to do: Claim and complete your profiles on Foursquare, Yelp, and Bing Places in addition to Google Business Profile.
 Ensure your name, address, and phone number (NAP) are consistent across all platforms.
 Add LocalBusiness schema markup to your website so AI crawlers can parse your business information.
 These steps close the gap between your Google visibility and your AI visibility.

-Five signals matter more than your Google ranking for AI search visibility, based on how AI search engines actually retrieve and rank content as of April 2026.
+Google ranking gets you discovered.
+These five signals determine whether AI search engines recommend you after discovery, based on how AI search engines build recommendations as of April 2026.

 1. Third-Party Mentions